-Courts may award alimony, also called "spousal support" in Oregon, to a spouse who has become financially dependent on the other spouse during a marriage.
-The court can award alimony both during the divorce proceedings and after the divorce is final.
+Courts may award alimony (also called "spousal support" in Oregon) when one spouse has a demonstrated financial need and the other spouse ("paying spouse") has the ability to pay.
+Oregon judges can award alimony both during the divorce proceedings and after the divorce is final.

-Sometimes spouses contribute to the other spouse's education, job training, or career.
-For example, one spouse may have worked two jobs while putting the other spouse through school.
-Oregon courts may award "compensatory spousal support” in such cases by considering the following:
+Sometimes, spouses contribute to the other spouse's education, job training, or career.
+For example, one spouse might have worked two jobs while putting the other spouse through medical school.
+In these situations, Oregon judges can award "compensatory spousal support" after considering the following:

-"Spousal maintenance" is the general support by one spouse of the other that is not transitional or compensatory; this is the support most people think of when they hear alimony.
-Factors Oregon courts consider when awarding spousal maintenance include:
+"Spousal maintenance" is general support that is not transitional or compensatory.
+Factors Oregon judges consider when awarding this general spousal maintenance include:

-Adultery doesn’t directly impact alimony in Oregon.
-Adultery, or any other misconduct for that matter, will only impact alimony if it impacts one of the factors above that the court considers when determining alimony.
+In Oregon, adultery won't have a direct impact on your alimony award.
+Marital misconduct such as adultery affects alimony only when it is relevant to one of the factors the court considers when determining alimony (discussed above).
 For example, in one Oregon case, a husband broke his wife's ankle during an argument, and the court said it would only consider the injury if the broken ankle affected the wife's ability to work.

-It can be hard to prove that an affair created a need for alimony, but some examples may include where your spouse spent all of your savings on an affair, where your spouse created a large debt on the affair, or if the emotional impact of the affair was so great that it hurt your ability to hold a job.
+It can be hard to prove that an affair created one spouse's need for alimony.
+However, if an unfaithful spouse spent tens of thousands on gifts for and vacations with a lover, a judge may offset the adulterous spouse's property award or order compensatory alimony in divorce if the emotional impact of the affair was so great that it hurt the other spouse's ability to hold a job.